 - PAUSD was honored with the Silicon Valley Water Conservation Award in 2016.

-Join our Schoology group: PAUSD Sustainability!
-Please contact our Green Team coordinator and PTAC Sustainability Liaison, Joslyn Leve, or PAUSD Sustainability Program Manager, Rebecca Navarro, with any questions, or to get involved.
+Please contact PAUSD Sustainability Program Manager, Rebecca Navarro or Green Team coordinator and PTAC Sustainability Liaison, Joslyn Leve with any questions, or to get involved in the sustainability program's initiatives.

 Click here to visit PAUSD's Zero Waste page.